uvd540/asteroids-odin/README.md

 Add an additional `--preload-file folder_name` option to the build script when it runs `emcc`.
 Then that folder will become part of the web build.

 ### I can only use `#version 100` shaders
-The raylbi that comes with Odin can only use version 100.
-But you can recompile raylib so that shaders with version `330 es` works.
+The raylib libraries that come with Odin can only use version 100.
+That's the default for raylib.
+But you can recompile raylib so that shaders with version `300 es` works.
 That's a fairly modern version.
+It's mostly the same as the common `330` version.

 You'll need to recompile the raylib WASM binaries.
-That means you need to download the raylib source.
+That means you need to download the raylib source from here: https://github.com/raysan5/raylib

 When you've downloaded it you need to compile raylib with OpenGL ES3 support.
 Something like this: